 \subsection{Connected maps.}

 \begin{definition} Let $f: X \to Y$ be a continuous map of topological spaces.
 It is called \emph{connected} if the fibers $f^{-1}(z)$, $z \in Z$, are (nonempty and) path-connected.
-Every map $f$, connected or not, cannot be factored as
+Every map $f$, connected or not, can be factored as

 with $\widetilde{f}$ connected, and with $\widetilde{Y}$ being the space of path-connected components of the fibers of $f$ (topologized by the finest topology making $\widetilde{f}$ continuous).
-The map $\widetilde{f}$ is called the \emph{connected map} associated to $f$. \end{definition}
+The map $\widetilde{f}$ is called the \emph{associated connected map}. \end{definition}